 A celebration performance to end this ‘mini festival’ of learning, sharing and musical exploration – Not to mention the perfect ‘appetiser’ to the Finale of the Michael Hill International Violin Competition later in the evening!!

-The programme headlines Bella Hristova performing the Haydn Violin Concerto along with chamber works by Vivaldi, Leonie Holmes, Prokofiev and the sumptuous Franck Piano Quintet.
-Also on show is a brand new work by emerging New Zealand Composer Yvonne New, specially commissioned for this event.
+The programme was headlined by Bella Hristova performing the Haydn Violin Concerto along with chamber works by Vivaldi, Leonie Holmes, Prokofiev and the sumptuous Franck Piano Quintet.
+Also on show was a brand new work by emerging New Zealand Composer Yvonne New, specially commissioned for this event.

 7:30pm – TICKETED EVENT | GRAND FINALE | AUCKLAND TOWN HALL

-The final three competitors will now take to the stage of the Auckland Town Hall to perform their concertos with the Auckland Philharmonia Orchestra, conducted by Andrew Litton.
+The final three competitors took to the stage of the Auckland Town Hall to perform their concertos with the Auckland Philharmonia Orchestra, conducted by Andrew Litton.

-Known for launching careers, the Finale performance of the Michael Hill International Violin Competition is always a spectacular night of exhilarating virtuosity.
+Known for launching careers, this Finale performance of the Michael Hill International Violin Competition was a spectacular night of exhilarating virtuosity.